OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- text should disappear / appear progressively

-- start the animation at the same time vertically and horizontally
+- start the animation when game is won

 - do not change world until new frame is there, then animate the ship and numbers to their new locations